darkerego/BlackMirror/doc/README.md

 # FTXTool or "BlackMirror" version 2

+### NOTICE - this readme is out of date.
+See README.md in the root directory of this repository.

 <pre>
   ____ ______ _   _     ___  __ __ ______   ___      ______ ____   ___  ____    ____ ____
  ||    | || | \ //    // \ || || | || |  // \     | || | || \ // \ || \  ||    || \